 Is Trends MCP a replacement for ChatGPT?

 No. It is a data connection for assistants.
-You still use the same LLM for writing; Trends MCP supplies the trend layer the model cannot infer reliably on its own.
+The same LLM still does the writing; Trends MCP supplies the trend layer the model cannot infer reliably on its own.

 Do I need ChatGPT Plus if I use Trends MCP?

-You need an MCP-capable client (Claude, Cursor, ChatGPT where MCP is supported, and similar).
-Exact subscriptions depend on which provider you use for the model.
+An MCP-capable client is required (Claude, Cursor, ChatGPT where MCP is supported, and similar).
+Exact subscriptions depend on which provider supplies the model.